nkhine/iTools-Documentation/packaging/index.rst

 The :file:`MANIFEST` file
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The last thing the :file:`isetup-build` script does is to build the :file:`MANIFEST` file: the list of files that make up the package.
+The last thing the :file:`ipkg-build` script does is to build the :file:`MANIFEST` file: the list of files that make up the package.
 This list is made up of: